vectra-ai-research/Halberd/README.md

   <img src="assets/halberd_logo_banner.jpg" alt="logo" width="100%" align="center"/>
 </p>

 Halberd is a powerful, multi-cloud security testing tool.
-Born out of the need for a unified, easy-to-use tool, Halberd enables you to proactively assess your cloud defenses by executing a comprehensive array of attack techniques across Entra ID, M365, Azure, and AWS.
-With its intuitive web interface, you can simulate real-world attacks, generate valuable telemetry, and validate your security controls with ease & speed.
+It is a unified easy-to-use tool, that enables you to execute a comprehensive array of attack techniques across Entra ID, M365, Azure, AWS and GCP.
+With its intuitive web interface, you can emulate real-world attacks, generate valuable telemetry, and validate your security controls with ease & speed.

 ## What's the big deal? 🤔